 On Jan.
 13, 2015, the Office of Compliance Inspections and Examinations released its annual list of examination priorities for 2015.
-A copy of the examination priorities letter is available here.
+Click here for a copy of the examination priorities letter for 2015..
 The examination priorities are a mixture of OCIE’s examination priorities and risk areas first identified in 2014 (or before) and new initiatives.
 Most securities industry participants – registered investment advisers, broker-dealers, registered investment companies and transfer agents – are impacted.
 However, unlike past years, the 2015 examination priorities letter does not address the examination priorities for exchanges and self-regulatory organizations, which the letter indicates will be addressed separately.

 Purpose and Thematic Focus